davidmandia/Clinical-Genomics-Variant/README.md

 This Python script processes a SAM file to identify short indels (insertions and deletions) in the alignment data.
 The script identifies indels with lengths less than 3 and outputs the results to a text file, including the position of each indel.

+If Mismatches are present, they will be present in the mismatch text file in output

 ## Requirements

 - Python 3.6 or higher